theforeman/foreman-ansible-modules/roles/content_views/README.md

 The following fields are required for a content view but have defaults which make them optional for this role:

-- `organization`: Organization to create thw cxontent view for.
+- `organization`: Organization to create the content view for.
 Defaults to `foreman_organization` variable.

 Each content view also requires either a list of repositories or components (for a composite content view):
 - `repositories` - List of repositories to add to the content view.
 Each repository requires the following fields: